-It seems that boosting brain power and improving concentration are constant pursuits in our modern world, and some strategies are better than others.
-Some of the best ways to improve concentration include manage your attention, avoid constant sensory input, prioritize, set a schedule, regulating your diet, and eating brain-boosting foods, just to name a few.
+Improving concentration and boosting brain power appears to be a constant pursuit in our modern world.
+Thankfully there are ways to improve concentration that include managing your attention, avoiding constant sensory input, prioritizing tasks, setting a schedule, regulating your diet, and eating brain-boosting foods, just to name a few.

-Without getting too scientific, concentration is the power to choose what you pat attention to and what you ignore.
+Without getting too scientific, concentration is the power to choose what you pay attention to and what you ignore.
 Concentration is a fundamental aspect of our social, professional, and personal lives, and drives much of what we do.
-If we are unable to concentrate on the road, we would be unable and unsafe to drive.
+If we are unable to concentrate on the road, we would be unable to and unsafe while driving.
 If we can’t concentrate on a project or a textbook, then we are unable to function normally.
 Therefore, in today’s high-performance world, with seemingly constant streams of sensory input vying for our attention, the question of how to improve concentration is quite important.
-Concentration is mainly controlled by the front region of the brain, and is closely linked to our working memory.
+Concentration is mainly controlled by the front region of the brain and is closely linked to our working memory.

-1. Avoid Constant Sensory Input: This may seem like a tough one to start with, but it might be the most important, given the current state of our modern world.
+Everyday life forces us to constantly shift our focus and attention, which many believe is causing the increase in attention disorders.
 We are constantly bombarded with sensory input, from the advertisements on every building to the beeping demands of our mobile phones and tablets.
-Everyday life forces us to constantly shift our focus and attention, which many believe is causing the increase in attention disorders.
-As we grow up, we learn certain behaviors, and as evidence by skyrocketing ADHD diagnoses, young people are particularly susceptible to developing bad concentration habits.
+As we grow up, we learn certain behaviors, and as evidenced by skyrocketing ADHD diagnoses, young people are particularly susceptible to developing bad concentration habits.
 Put your phone down, avoid the constant input, and practice concentrating on a single thing for once!

 Very often, life seems overwhelming because there are too many things to do.
-Your To Do List keeps growing and you find it hard to concentrate on one task without thinking of the dozens of other things needed to be done by the end of the month.
+Your to-do list keeps growing and you find it hard to concentrate on one task without thinking of the dozens of other things needed to be done by the end of the month.
 Prioritizing can eliminate that source of stress, so choose the most important or short-term “deadlines” or responsibilities, whether that is getting groceries, finishing a paper, or picking up a friend from work, and slowly knock off the most important things one by one.
-This will give you more control over your schedule and your mind, rather than letting your responsibilities control you!
+This will give you more control over your schedule and your mind, rather than letting your responsibilities control you.

-8. Eat Brain-Boosting Foods: The things you choose to eat also have an impact on your concentration.
-Foods that are high in vitamins, minerals, and organic compounds that stimulate the body and mind are great for concentration, while high saturated fat content, artificial sugars, and empty calories won’t do you any favors when you’re trying to focus.
-Try adding green tea, blueberries, salmon, oatmeal, and eggs to your weekly diet and see if your brain doesn’t get a bit of a boost!
+Foods that are high in vitamins, minerals, and organic compounds that stimulate the body and mind are great for concentration.
+Try adding green tea, blueberries, salmon, oatmeal, and eggs to your weekly diet and see if your brain doesn’t get a bit of a boost.
+Also, avoid high saturated fat content, artificial sugars, and empty calories as they won’t do you any favors when you’re trying to focus.

 There are a number of simple exercises that can strengthen your brain and powers of concentration.
 You can search for many of these exercise guides online, and most of the strategies and “workouts” can be completed in a few minutes each day.
-Training your brain is like training your body; you won’t see improvement unless you work at it!
+Training your brain is like training your body; you won’t see improvement unless you work at it.